BCHoagland/ChaRLes/README.md

 ## Usage
 Visdom must be running prior to training.

-From the top level of the ChaRLes directory, create a file and include `from rl import *` at the top.
+From the top level of the ChaRLes directory, create a file and include `from charles import *` at the top.
 This imports the various algorithm classes and allows you to construct an agent.

 To train an agent, create a config class and give it the necessary environment information and hyperparameters as fields.
 Pass the class of the algorithm you want and the config class you just made into a new Agent, then invoke `agent.train()`